ritwickdey/vscode-live-sass-compiler/docs/settings.md

 ## Save path notes

-The final save path is dependant on three settings: `savePath`, `savePathSegmentKeys` and `savePathReplaceSegmentsWith`.
-However, `savePath` takes precedence over all three.
+The final save path is dependant on two settings: `savePath` and `savePathReplacementPairs`.
+They can be stacked, but `savePath` is applied first.

 -   Using `savePath`
     -   Starting with `/` or `\` means the path is relative to the workspace root